list_omnifocus_tasks

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'list' and the resource 'tasks from OmniFocus', indicating a read operation.
-It distinguishes well from sibling tools like 'complete_omnifocus_task' and 'search_omnifocus_tasks', but lacks additional specificity such as scoping or filtering.
+The description 'List tasks from OmniFocus' clearly states the verb 'list' and resource 'tasks from OmniFocus', distinguishing it from sibling tools like 'search_omnifocus_tasks' (which implies filtering) and 'complete_omnifocus_task' (different action).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.